 - When to Choose PP GF30:

 Along with being lightweight, durable, and stiff, one of PP GF30’s most impressive qualities is its high resistance to hostile environments, including chemicals and weather conditions.
 If your 3D print will be placed outside or need to withstand harsh temperatures while maintaining structural strength, then PP GF30 will be a great choice.

-The strongest 3D printing materials come in all shapes, sizes, and definitions of strength.
+The strongest 3D printer filament comes in all shapes, sizes, and definitions of strength.
 Whether you’re looking for durability, impact resistance, or fatigue resistance, this list is sure to lead you in the right direction.